Dennis Skillicorn: Crime spree and manhunt

 From there, the pair drove southwest, finding themselves in Kingman, Arizona two days later.
 After getting their car stuck, Skillicorn and Nicklasson knocked on the door of the nearest house, occupied by Joseph and Charlene Babcock.
 Explaining their situation, Joseph agreed to help them and drove the two men back to their car in his own 1989 Dodge Ramcharger.
 Once they arrived, he was shot dead, but as they were unwilling to leave any potential witnesses, Skillicorn and Nicklasson got into Joseph's car and drove back to his house, burst inside, and knocked Charlene to the ground.
 They then shot her in the head, ransacked a nearby house for ammunition, and fled in the Babcocks' car.
 Later in the evening, a man resembling Skillicorn attempted to snatch a woman's purse in Huntington Beach, California, and when confronted by her and another passer-by, he opened fire on them.
 The victims were unharmed, but the assailant jumped into his car – a Ramcharger with Arizona license plates – and sped away from the scene.

 They were then traced to Battle Mountain, Nevada, where a man resembling Skillicorn was seen on August 31.
-The day after, a Ramcharger was seen speeding away from the area in what was later discovered to be a murder scene – the victim was a trucker from Missouri named Paul James Hines, who had been transporting candy bars across the I-80.
+The day after, a Ramcharger was seen speeding away from the area of which was later discovered to be a murder scene – the victim was a trucker from Missouri named Paul James Hines, who had been transporting candy bars across the I-80.
 Like the pair's previous victims, he had been shot to death.
 By this time, Skillicorn and Nicklasson were sought after by several states and the FBI, as DeGraffenreid (who had been arrested by then) had revealed the location of Drummond's body and implicated them as the main killers.
 As authorities no clue as to their whereabouts after this, people across the southwestern United States were warned to be wary of helping anybody asking for help on highways.